LeTarrask/LeTarrask/swift.md

 ### Milestone #10: Core Motion and Core Graphics
-create a meme generation app using UIImagePickerController, UIAlertController, and Core Graphics 1- Techniques:
+Create a meme generation app using UIImagePickerController, UIAlertController, and Core Graphics 1- Techniques:
 [] -